Elbert Lowder

-Elbert Lowder (born 1932; died December 14, 2006) was American checkers champion noted for dominating the "11-man ballot".
+Elbert Lowder (1932 – December 14, 2006) was an American checkers champion noted for dominating the "11-man ballot".
 He worked as a piano tuner and was from North Carolina.
 As one of the grandmasters who played against the Chinook program he is mentioned several times in Jonathan Schaeffer's book One Jump Ahead: Challenging Human Supremacy in Checkers.
 Elbert Lowder was a member of the United Methodist Church.